talm/eclincher-mcp-server/README.md

 **Publishing**
 > "Schedule a post about our new product to Instagram, LinkedIn, and TikTok for tomorrow at 9 AM"

+> "Move my Friday post to Saturday and swap in this new image"

 **Inbox**
-> "Show me all DMs and comments from the last 24 hours"
+> "Show me all unanswered DMs and comments from the last 24 hours"

+> "Reply to Sarah's comment thanking her, then mark it complete"

+> "Open a Zendesk ticket from this complaint and tag it as urgent"

 **Analytics**
 > "How did our Instagram perform this month vs last month?"